JavierAntoran/pictocatcher/README.md

 <img src="pictures/relationship.png" width="350" height="100" />

 The inception network acts as a 1000-way classifier.
-However, there are more than 1000 pictograms and there may not be an exacy correspondance between pictograms and Imagenet labels.
-In some cases, Imagenet classes are more detailed than pictograms. i.e. There are classes for many types of cat (tabby cat, egiptian cat, etc) but there is only a generic cat pictogram.
-In other cases, a handfull of pictograms can fall under only one imagenet label.
+However, there are more than 1000 pictograms and there may not be an exact correspondence between pictograms and Imagenet labels.
+In some cases, Imagenet classes are more detailed than pictograms. i.e. There are classes for many types of cat (tabby cat, egyptian cat, etc) but there is only a generic cat pictogram.
+In other cases, a handfull of pictograms can fall under only one Imagenet label.

 We solve this issue by using [Wordnet](https://wordnet.princeton.edu), a lexical database.
 Wordnet defines